ds-ashanmugavel/traceability-foss/docs/arc42.md

 We provide a REST API that is consumed by Trace-X frontend in order to deliver Trace-X related features such as quality investigations or asset chain visibility.
 Since the Trace-X component is the very last component in the Catena-X ecosystem we are mostly dependent on the other services and theirs APIs in other to deliver desired functionalities.
 The development of the services is not a part of the Trace-X application and each of the system that we utilize exposes a REST API that we consume and interact with directly.

-Trace-X is a Spring Boot based application and is secured with the OpenID connector provider Keycloak and the OAuth2.
-This means for the companies, that utilize Trace-X component, it is required to obtain a technical user in order to be authorized to get access to the external components within Catena-X ecosystem.
+Trace-X is a Spring Boot based application and is secured with the OpenID connector provider Keycloak and OAuth2.
+This means for the companies that utilize the Trace-X component, it is required to obtain a technical user to be authorized to get access to the external components within the Catena-X ecosystem.

 In order to use the Trace-X frontend with the Trace-X backend, users need to authenticate themselves in order to be authorized to get access to the Trace-X.
 In the frontend UI users provide valid credentials and the system generates a bearer token that it gets from Keycloak and attaches it to the HTTP header parameter Authorization.